We are an expat family of five. My husband and I are both English teachers. The children, a girl and two boys, are 13, 12 and 8 years old.

 We are a multilingual family.
 Paul is English, I am Croatian, and all three children speak Spanish too.
 Apart from gaining experience doing various jobs, you will be able to practice your English with us (we are both qualified teachers).
 You will be able to enjoy the peace and calm of the countryside, and if you wish to explore the area in your free time, you'll be able to see some really nice places.

 In May 2014 we moved from a tiny two-bedroom apartment into a newly-built house on a 5-acre piece of land and are now a fully registered B&B. Let's just say the amount of work (indoors and outdoors) is overwhelming.
-No surprise we are constantly looking for volunteers to help with all kinds of (mainly unskilled) jobs and general maintenance so that we can dedicate our time and energy to the B&B.
+No surprise we are constantly looking for volunteers to help with all kinds of (mainly unskilled) jobs and general maintenance so that we can dedicate our time and energy to promoting the B&B.

-Depending on the time of year, you will be expected to help us with basic chores, such as keeping the house clean & tidy, cooking, watering the plants, decorating/painting, landscaping, cutting grass, treating wood, picking figs and olives, creating outdoor chill-out areas, assembling furniture, repairing bikes, walking the dog and keeping an eye on the children while we pop into the village for some quick errands or are busy at home.
+Depending on the time of year, you will be expected to help us with basic chores, such as keeping the family house clean & tidy, cooking, watering the plants, decorating/painting, landscaping, cutting grass, treating wood, picking figs and olives, creating outdoor chill-out areas, assembling furniture, repairing bikes, walking the dog and keeping an eye on the children while we pop into the village for some quick errands or are busy at home.
 Also, we are really keen to start growing our own fruits and vegetables, so an experienced gardener would be welcome, but don't worry if you've never done any gardening, there's always a variety of jobs waiting to be ticked off our to-do list.

 With so much work to choose from, it shouldn't be too difficult to find something that suits your abilities and preferences, but you shouldn't be too picky either!
 After all, no professional skills are required for any of these jobs.

-Generally, our volunteers work in the morning and have the afternoon off.
+Generally, our volunteers assist in the morning and have the afternoon off.
 Weekends are free and we can occasionally give you a lift to a nearby town, but you are expected to make your own travel arrangements if you want to do any travelling or sight-seeing in your free time.
 With three children to look after, we cannot commit to give you a ride to the village or back, so expect to do some walking or cycling too.
 But it's a lovely walk, one we do a lot when it's not too hot.

 Food and drinks are on us.
 We provide one cooked meal a day, usually lunch (at 2.30pm), and if on a different timetable to ours, you are expected to do your own breakfasts and suppers, helping yourself to anything in our cupboards and the fridge.